Meadville Medical Center Foundation

 Meadville Medical Center Foundation, located in Meadville, Pennsylvania, serves the greater Crawford County and surrounding areas by raising funds in support of continuously improving the operations of the Meadville Medical Center Health System and its subsidiaries.

 History

-The Meadville Medical Center Foundation was established on May 30, 1992 by Larry Yartz, then Meadville Medical Center Foundation President/CEO, and Anthony Defail, then Meadville Medical Center President/CEO.
+The Meadville Medical Center Foundation was established on May 30, 1992, by Larry Yartz, then Meadville Medical Center Foundation President/CEO, and Anthony Defail, then Meadville Medical Center President/CEO.
 Since that time, the foundation has funded over 30 projects, allowing for the purchase of new medical equipment and the development of new buildings and healthcare services in the local community.

-Objective

-To advance the mission and vision of the Meadville Medical Center and its subsidiaries.
-This will be accomplished by: